Stevenage railway station: Facilities

 The station has five platform tracks, which are at ground level.
 The westernmost track (platform 5) is a terminal track for trains to and from London via the Hertford Loop Line, and is served by a side platform.
 The remaining four through tracks are served by two island platforms.
 On this stretch of line the tracks are paired by direction, so each island platform serves trains going in one direction, with platform 1&2 serving southbound trains and platform 3&4 serving northbound trains.

 The platforms are accessed by stairs and lifts from the station concourse, which spans above the tracks.
 There are station entrances on both sides of the station, which have stairs, lifts and ramps to the concourse.
 At concourse level are separate ticket offices for Great Northern and London North Eastern Railway, as well as ticket machines.
 Toilets are also provided at this level, but not on the platforms.
 All three platforms have indoor waiting rooms, along with outdoor seating along the length of the platforms.
 There are coffee bars on each of the two island platforms.

 There are two sets of automated ticket barriers.
 One, on the concourse level, gives access to the two island platforms (platform numbers 1 to 4), whilst the other, at platform level, gives access to platform 5.
 Interchange between platform 5 and any of the other platforms requires the passenger to pass through both barrier lines.
 The station is a short walk on a walkway from Stevenage Bus Interchange and is opposite a leisure complex that includes the Gordon Craig Theatre.

 Services

 Services at Stevenage are provided by four train operating companies:

-Govia Thameslink Railway
+Greater Thameslink Railway

-Govia Thameslink Railway operates trains here under two sub-brands:
+Greater Thameslink Railway operates trains here under two sub-brands: